 - Begin rescue breathing, if the person isn’t taking in air.

 - Give the person naloxone.

-The easy-to-use naloxone kit, called Evzio, comes with two auto-injectors and a trainer device, so you can learn how to use it ahead of time.
+As an injectable medication, the naloxone kit, called Evzio, comes with two auto-injectors and a trainer device, so you can learn how to use it ahead of time.